denniesbor/Module-3/README.md

 Where Should I Eat?

 In 2018, Yelp had reviews from between 1307 (Forth Worth) to 18, 754 (NYC) restaraunts in 26 major cities!
-Yelp and other review sites are supposed to make it easier for customers to pick based on other user's reviews but how imagine reading even 5 reviews.
-So maybe you decide to choose the restaurant with the highest review ratings but you still have 50 restaurants with 5 star reviews.
-What's more some of those reviews aren't even talkign about the food, and still other are just downright confusing.
-Would'nt it be easier if a computer can do all that reading and anlysing for you?
+Yelp and other review sites are supposed to make it easier for customers to make informed choices based on other users' reviews.
+But you have to read the reviews, imagine reading even 5 reviews.
+No thanks!
+Maybe you'll just click on the ones with the highest rating.
+But what if you still have 50 restaurants with 5 star reviews?
+Okay, maybe you do decide to read the reviews after all.
+But wait, some of those reviews don't say much, some are rants and others are just downright confusing.
+Wouldn't it be easier if a computer can do all that reading and analysing for you?

 ![table of food](https://previews.123rf.com/images/libertos/libertos1108/libertos110800178/10306822-sirvi%C3%B3-una-comida-a-la-mesa-de-una-restaurante-.jpg)